Parameter-Specific Bias Diagnostics in Random-Effects Panel Data Models: Abstract

 \section{Abstract}

-The Hausman specification test detects inconsistency in random-effects estimators by comparing them with alternative fixed-effects estimators.
-This note shows how a recently proposed bias diagnostic for linear mixed models can complement this test in random-effects panel-data applications.
+The Hausman specification test assesses the random-effects specification by comparing the random-effects estimator with a fixed-effects alternative.
+This note shows how a recently proposed bias diagnostic for linear mixed models can complement that test in random-effects panel-data applications.
 The diagnostic delivers parameter-specific internal estimates of finite-sample bias, together with permutation-based $p$-values, from a single fitted random-effects model.
-We illustrate its use in a gasoline-demand panel and in a value-added model for teacher evaluation, using publicly available \textsf{R} packages, and we discuss how the resulting bias summaries can be incorporated into routine practice.
+We illustrate its use in a gasoline-demand panel and in a value-added model for teacher evaluation using publicly available \textsf{R} packages, and we discuss how the resulting coefficient-specific bias summaries can be incorporated into routine practice.

 \keywords{linear mixed model, Hausman test, correlated random effects, permutation test}